Connections & Concurrency

 An in-memory database is stored in memory and not on disk.
 This means that the database is temporary

-and the data will be lost when the process that created the database is terminated, so from a working
+and the data will be lost when the process that created the database is terminated, so without a READ_WRITE

 See the getting started section for more details on how to create and work with in-memory databases in your client API of choice.